Fran Goldthorp: North Queensland Cowboys

 On 29 April 2023, Goldthorp signed a two-year contract with the North Queensland Cowboys in the NRL Women's Premiership.

 In Round 1 of the 2023 NRL Women's season, she made her NRLW debut, starting at in a 16–6 loss to the Gold Coast Titans.
 In Round 7, she scored her first NRLW try in a 48–18 loss to the St George Illawarra Dragons.

 On 9 December 2024, Goldthorp re-signed with the Cowboys until the end of the 2027 season.

 In the 2025 NRLW season Goldthorp found a home on the wing.
 She played every minute of every game and was awarded the Players' Player award and made a contender for the 2025 RLPA Players' Champion award.

 In 11 games, Goldthorp crossed for five tries, while also registering seven line breaks and 43 tackle breaks.

 Goldthorp’s 1,558 running metres were the most of any Cowboys player and the eighth most in the competition.

 Goldthorp also played in the clubs first ever finals appearance scoring a try.

+The 2026 NRLW season was Goldthorp's strongest yet.
+Goldthorp once again found her way back to fullback and by seasons end has 1626 run metres, averaging 147 metres per game.

+At the Cowboys presentation night Goldthorp was named Members player of the year and NRLW Cowboys player of the year.
+In winning the main award she received a new Toyota however some work needs to be done as she is yet to get her drivers license.